Brian Cox – Por Que Precisamos Dos Exploradores

 I want to show... the next slide is not my attempt

-Quero mostrar... o próximo slide não é uma tentativa minha
+quero mostrar... o próximo slide não é minha tentativa

 to show the worst TED slide in the history of TED,